Modelling British railway prototypes

 Modelling British railway prototypes is a hobby where railway modelling is applied to British prototypes.
 For historical reasons, British model scales have developed somewhat separately from those in other countries, and the commercial standards; 00 gauge and British N gauge are unique to British prototypes.
 The railways in Britain were for the most part standard gauge, and consequently most support focuses on these scales.
 Narrow gauge, and broad gauge standards also exist.
 British modellers tend to focus on British subjects, and most of the commercial support is British-based, but modellers of British prototypes exist across national boundaries.

 Standard gauge prototypes

 Commercially available standards

 There are two major commercial standards; 00 gauge (4 mm:foot, 16.5 mm gauge), and British N gauge (2.05 mm:foot, 9 mm gauge).
 Ready-to-run (RTR) equipment is available in both standards.
 Hornby Railways and Bachmann Branchline offer major RTR support in 00 gauge; Graham Farish (part of the Bachmann group) offer RTR support in N gauge.

 Previously commercial support was available for British TT gauge (3mm:foot, 12mm gauge).

 All three of these commercial standards suffer from being too narrow to accurately represent the track gauges, and as a result, finescale standards have been developed.

+A recent development is TT:120, i.e. models of British prototypes in true 1:120 scale, which have been made available since 2022.